Table of content

 to a variety of fluorophores, allowing a range of choices in spectral properties and detection hardware.
 Sensitivity to ˜ 1 ng phosphoprotein.

-PIERCE: Gel Code Blue Stain Reagent (pdf)
+THERMO: Gel Code Blue Stain Reagent (pdf)

 Utilizes the colloidal properties of coomassie G-250 dye for protein staining on polyacrylamide gels.
 Stains only protein and allows bands to be